Committee for Economic Development: Work

 The CED has been credited with helping to create the Bretton Woods Agreement, the Employment Act of 1946 (and therefore the Council of Economic Advisers and the Joint Economic Committee) and the Marshall Plan.

 Since its inception, CED has promoted policies that its trustees believe will foster American economic growth and development and indirectly benefit the country and people.
 The organization conducts research and outreach efforts in the U.S. and abroad to change policy at all levels of government.
 More recently CED has also advocated to increase access to pre-kindergarten and college, for campaign finance reform nationally, for more women in corporate leadership, and for reduced government spending.

 Stated aims

-As of 2022 CED's stated aims are to sustain and promote free enterprise, improve education and healthcare, reform campaign finance, enhance corporate governance, and improve the fiscal health of the United States.
+As of 2022 CED's stated aims were to sustain and promote free enterprise, improve education and healthcare, reform campaign finance, enhance corporate governance, and improve the fiscal health of the United States.

 Reception

 The organization has been called "the capitalists who cared enough about the system to save it."